sooftware/kospeech/README.md

 ### Incorporating External Language Model in Performance Test
 We introduce incorporating external language model in performance test.
-if you are interested in this content, please check [here](https://github.com/sooftware/char-rnnlm).
+If you are interested in this content, please check [here](https://github.com/sooftware/char-rnnlm).

 ## Troubleshoots and Contributing
 If you have any questions, bug reports, and feature requests, please [open an issue](https://github.com/sooftware/End-to-end-Speech-Recognition/issues) on Github.